 2. Give your brand a face

 Every customer wants to feel like they’re special to a business and that their needs are understood.
-In general, consumer-facing brands will find it easier than B2B companies.
-A lot of businesses achieve it by appointing brand ambassadors or spokespeople who advocate and humanise the brand through thought leadership.
+A lot of businesses achieve this by appointing brand ambassadors or spokespeople who advocate and humanise the brand through thought leadership.
 Building brand presence will make it easier for customers to engage with your brand and, ultimately, serve to grow loyalty too.

 3. Create engaging content

 Educating your prospects and customers is a fantastic way to get them engaging with your brand.
 A recent survey conducted by Google concluded that as many as 48% of mobile users were more likely to purchase goods and services from companies that provided instructional video content on-site.** If video doesn’t work for your brand, then try whitepapers or webinars to get you customers engaged.

 Personalisation is quickly becoming the go-to strategy for brands looking for maximum engagement with their prospects and customers.
 As with omnichannel engagement, which we discussed earlier, personalisation is a strategy that markets to the individual, rather than broadcasting to the channel.
 In practice this means offering real-time, targeted offers to engage the right customers at the right time in the sales cycle.
 A Single Customer View will help you achieve this.

 A recent campaign we conducted with American beer brand Budweiser